Barred Galaxies

 Like this: MPEG movie showing a bare disk going bar unstable.

 In fact, we can use this as a constraint on dark matter.
-If disk galaxies didn't have dark matter halos, they'd be very unstable against bar formation, and all spirals should be very strongly barred, or else have very high velocity dispersion.
+If disk galaxies didn't have dark matter halos, they'd be very unstable against bar formation, and all spirals should be very strongly barred.
 This is known as the Ostriker-Peebles criterion.

 Here's an MPEG movie of that same galaxy, this time with a massive dark halo around it.